adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 <summary>🎯Q. what is cost function ?</summary>

 - Excellent visualization in this video : https://www.youtube.com/watch?v=3dhcmeOTZ_Q&t=35s
-- The `cost function` (or `loss function`) is used to define the best parameters for the model, in our linear regression case the best values for w and b.
+- Given b and w , cost function helps us to understand how good or bad our model is performing.
+This is by measuring the difference between predicted values and actual values.
-- The goal of linear regression is to find the parameters `w` or `w` and `b` that results in smallest possible value for the cost J.
+- The goal of linear regression is to find the parameters `w` and `b` that results in smallest possible value for the cost J.
 - ![alt text](image-4.png)
 - ![alt text](image-5.png)
 - ![alt text](image-6.png)